 Diagnosis of Cushing syndrome in patients presenting with symptoms or signs suggestive of the disease

 Cushing syndrome is characterized by increased salivary cortisol levels, and late-night saliva cortisol measurements may be the optimum test for the diagnosis of Cushing.
 It is standard practice to confirm elevated results at least once.
-This can be done by repeat late-night salivary cortisol measurements, midnight blood sampling for cortisol (CORT Cortisol, Serum), 24-hour urinary free cortisol collection (CORTU/8546 Cortisol, Urine), or overnight dexamethasone suppression testing.
+This can be done by repeat late-night salivary cortisol measurements, midnight blood sampling for cortisol (CORT / Cortisol, Serum), 24-hour urinary free cortisol collection (CORTU / Cortisol, Free, 24 Hour, Urine), or overnight dexamethasone suppression testing.
 Upon confirmation of the diagnosis, the cause of hypercortisolism, adrenal versus pituitary versus ectopic adrenocorticotropic hormone production, needs to be established.
 This is typically a complex undertaking, requiring dynamic testing of the pituitary adrenal axis and imaging procedures.
 Referral to specialized centers or in-depth consultation with experts is strongly recommended.